Counties 3 Durham & Northumberland

-Counties 3 Durham & Northumberland, previously known as Durham/Northumberland 3, is an English rugby union league at the ninth tier of the domestic competition and is currently the basement league of club rugby in North East England.
+North East Counties 3 (North)/(South) formerly Counties 3 Durham & Northumberland and before that Durham/Northumberland 3, is an English rugby union league at the ninth tier of the domestic competition and is currently the basement league of club rugby in North East England.
 Any club in the north east wishing to join the rugby union club hierarchy must begin at the bottom so all new teams from the north east start in this division - although until 2005-06 there was relegation to the now defunct Durham/Northumberland 4.
-The champions and runner-up are promoted to Counties 2 Durham & Northumberland.
+The champions and runner-up are promoted to North East Counties 2 (North)/(South).

 Each season two teams from Durham/Northumberland 3 are picked to take part in the RFU Junior Vase (a national competition for clubs at levels 9-12) - one affiliated with the Durham County RFU, the other with the Northumberland RFU.
 Redcar won the league in 2020 with Seaham also promoted.

 The division was split across two geographic areas (North & South) for the 2021–22 season as part of an RFU reorganisation of the Durham & Northumberland regional league.
 The experiment lasted just one season and the league was reunited in 2022-23.
+For the 2026-27 season the league was rebranded once more, split into North and South divisions with reserve teams entered into the competition for the first time.

+Participating clubs 2026-27

+Ahead of the new season the league was rebranded North East Counties 3 and the North and South divisions last used in season 2021-22 were reintroduced as reserve sides joined the league for the first time.

+Departing were Wallsend and Gosforth promoted to North East Counties 2 (North) as champions and runners-up respectively.
+Also departing were Whitby who were reallocated to Counties 4 Yorkshire A.

+North

+South Shields Westoe II were initially placed in the league but withdrew before the season began and were replaced by Darlington Mowden Park III.